dunfieldlab/dunfieldlab.github.io/_posts/news/2024-10-22-git-and-github-101.markdown

 git status --help # if you are inclined to read the Linux Git man-pages
 ```
 ### Basic Git configuration
-These are typically done once, although they could be skipped and configured later.
+These are typically done **once**, although they could be skipped and configured later.
 There are three levels of configuration: system, global, and user.
 The system level is not often used, global configurations affect all repositories for a user, and are suitable for a personal PC.
 Local configurations are **specific to a repository**.
 To make the configurations local we just use the ```--local``` instead of the ```--global``` flag to our terminal command.
 * Getting help
 Git is super well documented.